sammi-turner/Arcolinux-DWM-Rice/README.md

 ## Ricing

 I recommend installing the [N-Global-Theme](https://store.kde.org/p/1590092), editing the bottom panel and changing the font settings (I like 'Source Code Pro' at 10pt).
-Nord goes nicely with the [Dracula theme](https://draculatheme.com/), which is available for most userland apps.
+The N-Global theme goes nicely with the [Dracula theme](https://draculatheme.com/), which is available for most userland apps.

 ## Firefox checklist